 CCN was founded by Elizabeth West in 2011 in order to support the work of Dr Alan Wallace and the development of contemplative science.
-As Executive Director and Company Secretary she continues to play a prominent and very active role, supported by six trustees.
+As Executive Director and Company Secretary she continues to play a prominent and very active role, supported by the trustees.
 Dr Alan Wallace is the Honorary President.

 Click on the slider to find out more.

 Dr B Alan Wallace – Honorary President